January 17, 2019 | By Peyton Sawyer

 Lack of Preparation

 Business owners can simply get turned down for a lack of preparation.
-Getting approved, or even considered, for a small business loan will take more than just completing an application.
+Getting approved, or even considered, for small business funding will take more than just completing an application.

 Providing a Written Business Plan